Fruit

 4. Transfer the roasted strawberries to a blender.
 Add the syrup, lemon juice, and the rest of the non-roasted strawberries to the blender, and blend well.
 There should be about 4 cups of puree.

-5. Strain the sorbet through a fine-mesh strainer into a large measuring cup.
-Cover the cup with plastic wrap and chill the sorbet till cold, about two hours but preferably overnight.
+5. Strain the sorbet base through a fine-mesh sieve into a large container.
+Cover the container and chill for at least two hours, but preferably overnight.

 6. Pour the base into the ice cream machine and churn according to the machine directions, or until the sorbet has become thick (about 25 minutes).

-7. Put the sorbet into a freezer-safe container, and cover with plastic wrap to prevent ice crystals from forming.
+7. Put the sorbet into a freezer-safe container and cover to prevent ice crystals from forming.

 See what other Food52ers are saying.